SDGSemantic/SDG_Semanticcode/README.md

 # Usage

 ###  1) Set up Java environment and Python environment
-you should set up Java environment(jdk1.8). you should set up Python3.0 environment(64 bit). you should set up understand environment(64 bit).
+you should set up Java environment.(jdk1.8) you should set up Python3.0 environment.(64 bit) you should set up understand environment.(64 bit)

 ###  2)Use
-before compile the source code,you should set Program arguments:
+before compile the source code,you should set Program parameters:
 < projectName_Write > < projectName > < readString > < writeString >  < udb_path > < Write_path >